 This potential rash of these lawsuits focuses attention to exclusive forum proposals by public companies.
 Such proposals ask stockholders to ratify the amendment of a company’s bylaws or charter to mandate that any derivative suits can only be brought before Delaware courts – rather than any other state court where nexus can be shown.
 Proponents of such proposals often posit that suits in Delaware would centralize suits under one streamlined judiciary, avoid the obtuse situation of a separate state court applying Delaware law as must be done with Delaware incorporated companies (a California judge applied Delaware case law in the Brocade suit) and deter filing of such suits due to increased costs for plaintiff’s firms to appear in Delaware.
 The proposals are controversial, not least with courts in states other than Delaware, which generally do not endorse the subversion of their jurisdiction.
 Perhaps more importantly, it is unclear that exclusive forum proposals would effectively reduce frivolous litigation, given that the Delaware docket already bustles with disclosure cases in the M&A context.

 For the plurality of companies with December 31 fiscal year ends, proxy season generally runs in the spring.
 Will the fresh tactics wither away under judicial scrutiny over this winter?
 Or will other plaintiff firms take them up and make them a regular feature of the securities litigation landscape?

-For more information about the implications of this case, please contact Ed Batts and David Priebe.
+For more information about the implications of this case, please contact David Priebe.